 When I called in, the message stated that there had been a mid-air collision "in the area."
 Turns out, two medical transport helicopters, both on approach to the hospital here in downtown Flagstaff, had collided and crashed about a half-mile from their destination.
-Articles and photos from the Arizona Daily Sun can be found at:
+Articles and photos from the Arizona Daily Sun can be found here:

-There were six fatalities in the crash and one survivor--a flight nurse--currently in critical condition.
+There were six fatalities in the crash and one survivor, a flight nurse currently in critical condition.

 The crash and subsequent explosions of the Guardian helicopter also began a 10-acre wildfire.
-SAR volunteers manning the southern perimeter of the crash site last night said they were smelling fumes from the smoldering wreckage throughout their shift.
+SAR volunteers working the southern perimeter of the crash site last night said they smelled fumes from the smoldering wreckage throughout their shift.
 Though the fire was basically out by Sunday evening, a SAR volunteer who was on scene this morning called me and said there were hot-spots flaring up nearby, so she reported it and firefighters were responding as she was speaking to me.

 After half a night's sleep and a late breakfast, I'm now standing by, waiting for another call-out for the next shift.
 I'm not sure how long SAR will be needed for site security.
-That will depend, I assume, on how long it takes to remove all of the wreckage, if that's even begun yet.
+That will depend, I assume, on how long it takes to remove all the wreckage, if that's even begun yet.

-I'll update my blog soon.
+I'll update soon.